PisanA/checkstyle-webpage/index.md

 <br><br>

 ## Line is longer than 100 characters (found 109).
 A normal computer screen cannot show more than 100 characters horizontally.
-The long line should be broken into shorter lines to ensure readability.
+The long line should be broken into shorter lines to ensure readability. <br>
 ![image](https://user-images.githubusercontent.com/54456351/126027390-0883f2ea-6ceb-4f45-99d6-dd4fb8255659.png)
 <br><br>